-To help you understand these differences and choose the right VoIP solution for your team, we’re comparing the features and benefits of Line2 vs Grasshopper.
+Looking to understand the differences between Line2 vs Grasshopper?
+And most importantly, which might be a better fit for your business?
+In this guide, we’ll break down the features and benefits of both Line2 and Grasshopper.
 Plus, we’ll show you another VoIP solution that could be a good fit for your business.

 Line2 vs Grasshopper: How do these VoIP providers compare?

 It’s tough to compare Line2 and Grasshopper.
 In a way, they fit in completely different eras.

 Grasshopper belongs to an older generation of VoIP providers: while there are lots of useful features, its line-based pricing and tools like “virtual fax” make it feel a bit outdated.
 Line2 is a newer VoIP provider with a focus on providing a second business number with any of your devices.

 Let’s take a closer look and compare Line2 vs Grasshopper on their price points, features, and integrations.